 ALSO READCongress accuses BJP of converting black money into white through land deals weeks before demonetisation PM asks Opposition to support black money drive Demonetisation: Opposition to bring adjournment motion in Lok Sabha Currency purge beginning of long battle against black money: PM Demonetisation stand-off continues in Parliament

+"I, once again, appeal to the Congress and other opposition parties to rise above politics and get ready for a discussion in the House as we are ready to answer.
 The Prime Minister will also intervene and answer.
 And, at the end, the Finance Minister will also give reply in both Houses," Ananth Kumar told ANI.